Delft-iGEM/utp-sequence-analysis/JOURNAL.md

 3. The total C-terminal and N-terminal attention weights were compared for different localizations in `localizations.ipynb`

 ## Transit Peptide Evaluation

+1. HMM profiles were created for the UCYN-A enriched proteins with significant C-terminal alignments (`utp-data/good-c-term-full.fasta`) using `hmmbuild` from HMMER
+2. The prediction performance of the HMM profiles was evaluated by creating a positive and negative control datasets, the latter by sampling sequences from `data/ADK1075_proteomics_DB_2.fasta` with the same length distribution as the positive dataset. (`hmm.ipynb`)
+3. The profile was then used to evaluate protein+transit peptide constructs.

 ## Transit Peptide Homology Search